oracle/weblogic-kubernetes-operator/site/helm-charts.md

 ```

 #### imagePullPolicy
-Specifies the image pull policy for the operator docker image.
+Specifies the image pull policy for the operator Docker image.

 Defaults to "IfNotPresent"